shoxpro/aitarget-components/README.md

 ## Basic scripts

-Use `npm start` for dev server.
+Use `npm run server:dev` for dev server.
 Default dev port is `3000`.

-Use `npm run start:hmr` to run dev server in HMR mode.
+Use `npm run server:hmr` to run dev server in HMR mode.

 Use `npm run build` for production build.